 Enforcement Response Plan.
-A policy document by the DCO, required by 40 CFR 403.9, that describes the city's City's pretreatment program, includes general and specific User requirements, contains pretreatment enforcement criteria and procedures, outlines available enforcement actions and is a guide for implementing enforcement responses.
+A policy document by the DCO, required by 40 CFR 403.9, that describes the City's pretreatment program, includes general and specific User requirements, contains pretreatment enforcement criteria and procedures, outlines available enforcement actions and is a guide for implementing enforcement responses.

 Environmental Protection Agency or EPA.
-The U.S. Environmental Protection Agency or, where appropriate, the Regional Water Management Division Director, or other duly authorized official of said agency EPA or such successor agency.
+The U.S. Environmental Protection Agency or, where appropriate, the Regional Water Management Division Director, or other duly authorized official of said agency.